google-ml-infra/rules_ml_toolchain/common/README.md

 ## XZ archive

-The archive should be made on Linux machine with GLIBC 2.31 or earlier version.
+The archive should be made on Linux machine with GLIBC 2.31 or earlier version (for example, Ubuntu 20.04 LTS).

 1. Download latest xz sources package from https://github.com/tukaani-project/xz/releases.